asdrome/rust-template-godot/README.md

 This is a template project for using Rust in Godot, created based on the official [Godot-Rust](https://godot-rust.github.io/book/intro/hello-world.html) guide.
 It serves as a starting point for developers who want to integrate Rust into their Godot projects for better performance and type safety.

+## Tutorial

+I've made a basic video of the making of this template: [Tutorial](https://youtu.be/7T7HRiR1_94) It doesn't go into deep detail since just follows the Godot Rust book but it may be of interest for someone.

 ## Features
 - Template project to get started with Godot and Rust.
 - Configured to work with Godot Engine and the [Godot Rust bindings](https://github.com/godot-rust/gdext).